bandprotocol/bandchain/README.md

 | [`spec`](spec)         | 📖 D3N research and specification knowledge base          |
 | [`studio`](studio)     | 🎬 In-browser IDE for testing and deploying owasm scripts |

-## Contributing
+## License & Contributing

+All modules are licensed under the terms of the Apache 2.0 License unless otherwise specified in the LICENSE file at module's root.

 We highly encourage participation from the community to help with D3N development.
-If you are interested in developing with D3N or have suggestion for protocol improvement, please open an issue, submit a pull request, or [drop as a line].
+If you are interested in developing with D3N or have suggestion for protocol improvements, please open an issue, submit a pull request, or [drop as a line].

 [monorepo]: https://en.wikipedia.org/wiki/Monorepo
 [drop as a line]: mailto:connect@bandprotocol.com